pierrelux/rlbook/_sources/cocp.md

 The state variables are the accumulated awareness of past corruption $C(t)$ and the politician's popularity $P(t)$.
 The control variable is the extent of corruption $u(t)$.
 The objective functional represents the discounted stream of benefits coming from being honest (popularity) and from being dishonest (corruption).

 # Direct Transcription Methods

+When transitioning from discrete-time optimal control to continuous-time, we encounter several new computational challenges:

+1. The optimization variables are now functions, not just discrete sequences of values stored in an array: we seek $x(t)$ and $u(t)$, which are continuous functions of time.
+2. Evaluating a candidate pair $x(t)$ and $u(t)$ involves integration: both for assessing the integral term in the objective of Lagrange or Bolza problems, as well as for the dynamics expressed as constraints.

+These two problems are ones of representation (which we address through function approximation) and integration (which we address through numerical integration methods).

+These two elements combined give us the blueprint for many approaches known under the umbrella of direct transcription methods.
+The idea is to take an original continuous-time optimal control problem, which is an infinite-dimensional optimization problem, and transform it into a finite approximation as a standard NLP, similar to those we have studied in discrete-time optimal control problems.

+In control theory and many fields like aeronautics, aerospace, or chemical engineering, the parameterization of either the control or state functions is typically done via polynomials.
+However, the approach presented here is general and might be applicable to other function approximators, including neural networks.

 ## Example: Life-Cycle Model